 3. Gather Feedback

-Feedback from colleagues, subordinates, clients, etc. (the source is determined by the appraisal method) is demanded so that the manager can obtain multiple perspectives that will contribute to a more rounded view of performance.
+Feedback from colleagues, subordinates, clients, and others (the source depends on the appraisal method) is collected so the manager can obtain multiple perspectives for a well-rounded view of performance.

 4. Conduct Evaluation

-The manager then conducts a qualitative assessment of performance by comparing individual performance to the agreed-upon expectations.
-The manager will score/rate behaviours, outcomes, and competencies using established guidelines, rubrics, or scoring systems.
+The manager then conducts a formal assessment by comparing individual performance to the agreed-upon expectations.
+The manager scores or rates behaviors, outcomes, and competencies using established guidelines or scoring systems.

 5. Document Results

-All evaluations, scores, comments, and observed behaviours are formally documented.
-The format of the documentation may vary; However, it is critical to retain it for future reference.
+All evaluations, scores, comments, and observed behaviors are formally documented.
+The format of the documentation may vary; however, it is critical to retain it for future reference.

 6. Appraisal Meeting

-The manager and the employee arrange a private, one-on-one meeting to discuss the evaluation results.
-This meeting should be open and constructive, and discuss areas of achievement as well as areas for improvement.
+The manager and the employee hold a private, one-on-one meeting to discuss the evaluation results.
+This meeting should be open and constructive, covering areas of achievement as well as areas for improvement.

-Based on the feedback and review, a personalised plan is created, with steps for skill enhancement.
-This development plan includes goals, a timeline, and other required resources.
+Based on the feedback and review, a personalized plan is created, with steps for skill enhancement.
+This development plan includes specific goals, a timeline, and other required resources.

 8. Follow-Up

-To review the progress of the action, periodic check-ins are scheduled, and goal adjustments are made if needed.
+To track progress, periodic check-ins are scheduled, and goal adjustments are made if needed.
 Regular follow-ups help maintain momentum, reinforce accountability, and ensure continuous alignment with evolving business objectives.

 1. Self-Appraisal